This article was last updated by on

 Treatments and Preventive Measures

-• Instead of using pesticides for fruit flies, mix 1/2 tsp soap with 1 cup of water, spray over flies, and wipe with a cloth.
+• Mix half a teaspoon of soap with 1 cup of water, spray over flies, and wipe with a cloth.

-• Spraying 90% isopropyl alcohol diluted with water will also effectively kill these pests.
+• Spraying 90% isopropyl alcohol diluted with water will also kill these flies.

-• Harvest the fruit immediately upon they ripen to prevent attracting small fruit flies, and try using sticky traps to catch the flies as bait.
+• Focus on early fruit harvest after ripening, and use sticky traps to catch the flies as bait.

-• Alternatively, place bowls filled with 1/2 cup of cider vinegar and two teaspoons of dish soap around the plant to attract the fruit flies.
+• Fill a bowl with 1/2 cup of cider vinegar and 2 teaspoons of dish soap around the plant.

 8. Strawberry Rootworm

-The strawberry rootworm (Paria fragariae) is a beetle typically found in perennial strawberry production.
+The strawberry rootworm is a larva of the same beetle typically found in perennial strawberry production.

-Adult beetles emerge mid-spring after overwintering and remain active in May and July, especially at night.
+Adult beetles emerge during mid to late summer and remain active for 2 feeding seasons, May and July-August, especially at night.

 They feed on leaves, leaving tiny holes, while larvae or grubs feed on roots.

-You can identify this pest by its dark and oval-shaped body, approximately 3 mm long, while larvae are white-colored.
+You can identify this pest by its dark and oval-shaped body, approximately 3 mm long, while larvae are white or creamy.

-Always check for small holes in the ripening berries where they lay eggs in summer.
+During summer, check for small holes in the ripening berries where they lay eggs.

 Treatments and Preventive Measures